 3. Impervious construction which increases the intensity or amount of runoff channeled into the lake or adjoining areas is prohibited.

-G. Material Storage And Debris:
+G. Material Storage and Debris:

 2. Construction debris that remains in the lake or lakeshore protection zone may affect the quality of the water, cause safety problems or detract from the aesthetic value of the shoreline.
-All construction debris shall be immediately disposed of outside the lake and lakeshore protection zone in such a manner and in such a location so as to prohibit its reentry into the lake.
+All construction debris must be immediately disposed of outside the lake and lakeshore protection zone in such a manner and in such a location so as to prohibit its reentry into the lake.

 H. Burning: